Written by Richard Perry

 Forex

-There are 55 instruments to trade.
-This is a reasonable selection and is fairly average amongst competitors.
-However, some brokers offer a greater selection, with OANDA and Forex.com offering between 70 to 80 pairs.
+There are 53 currency pairs to trade here, which is a relatively reasonable selection that aligns well with the competition.
+However, some brokers boast a greater diversity, with OANDA and Forex.com offering between 70 and 80 pairs.

 Indices

 There are a total of 33 indices to choose from.
-All the major indices are available, with 19 of the world’s major markets, in addition to some other more sector-based indices such as FAANG, AIRLINES and GREEN ENERGY.
+All major indices are available, with 19 main indices in addition to several sector indices such as FAANG, AIRLINES, and GREEN ENERGY.
 This is a decent selection.

 Commodities

-There are a total of 27 commodities available, including all the major precious metals ( Gold, Silver, etc. ), energy and softs.
-They are a little light on base metals with only Copper available, however, broadly this is a decent offering.
+There are a total of 27 commodity markets, including all precious metals (gold, silver, and more), energies, and soft commodities.
+AvaTrade is a little light on base metals as only copper is available, but the selection is good overall.

 Bonds

-Only two bonds are available, with EURO-BUND and JAPAN GOVT BOND.
-There are no Treasuries, Gilts or any other major government debt.
-Right now, this is fairly minimal.
+Only two bonds are on offer, namely EURO-BUND and JAPAN GOVT BOND.
+There are no treasuries, gilts, or other markers involving major government debt.
+The options are severely limited at the moment.

 Stocks

-For AvaTrade, the website has a total of 625 stocks to trade.
-Around 500 of these are US stocks.
-There are also major German, UK, French, Italian, Dutch and Canadian stocks.
-This is a decent selection.
+The website contains a total of 625 stocks to trade, and 500 of them are US stocks.
+There are also major German, UK, French, Italian, Dutch, and Canadian stocks.
+Overall, we consider this a decent enough selection.

-There are 17 cryptocurrencies to trade (Bitcoin, Ripple, Etherum, etc).
-There is a good selection for crypto traders to get their teeth into.
+There are 17 cryptocurrencies to trade (Bitcoin, Ripple, Ethereum, and others), ensuring a good enough variety for crypto enthusiasts to sink their teeth into.

-AvaTrade also offers 57 ETFs (Exchange Traded Funds) in addition to 44 FX Options.
-The selection of ETFs is good, but not many brokers will offer options.
+AvaTrade also offers 57 ETFs (exchange-traded funds) in addition to 44 forex options.
+The selection is good, considering that few brokers facilitate options trading to begin with.

 • An average selection of forex pairs

-• Overall the availability of traded instruments is strong
+• Overall, the selection of tradable instruments is solid.

 Trade Execution

-• Fast trade execution – all orders are dealt with in-house and not pushed out into the market.
+• Fast Trade Execution – all orders are processed in-house and are never routed to the interbank market.

-AvaTrade does not appear to offer STP (Straight Through Processing) or ECN (Electronic Communications Network) execution.
+AvaTrade currently does not offer STP (Straight-Through Processing) or ECN (Electronic Communication Network) order execution.

 Trade Execution

-• Means fast execution, low spreads and no commissions
+• Fast order execution, low spreads, and no commissions

-• It also means that AvaTrade takes positions against its clients
+• This also means AvaTrade may take opposite positions against its clients.

 • No STP or ECN execution